 The Turbine Hall has hosted some of the world’s most memorable and acclaimed works of contemporary art.
 And the way artists have interpreted this vast industrial space has revolutionised public perceptions of contemporary art in the twenty-first century.

 The Turbine Hall has a vast and dramatic entrance area with ramped access, as well as display space for large-scale sculptural projects and site-specific installation art.
-Running parallel to the Turbine Hall is the Boiler House, home to the galleries and various viewing pointings looking into the hall.
-On the oppositeside of the building, the newly developed Switch House also houses galleries and dramatic architechtural features.
+Running parallel to the Turbine Hall is the Natalie Bell Building, home to the galleries and various viewing pointings looking into the hall.
+On the opposite side of the building, the newly developed Blavatnik Building also houses galleries and dramatic architectural features.

 A space for artist commissions